atao2004/TowerDefense/README.md

 ## M1 Features:

+**All**

-* **Player Movement**: Players can move within a defined game space (lawn area) using "WASD" keys(well-defined game-space boundaries).
+- **Player Movement**: Player can move within a defined game space (lawn area) using "WASD" keys (well-defined game-space boundaries).

-* **Combat System**: Players can attack by clicking the left mouse button, featuring simple collision detection & resolution.
+- **Combat System**: Players can attack by clicking the left mouse button, featuring simple collision detection & resolution.

-* **Game Controls**: Players can restart the game by pressing "R" and exit the game by pressing "Esc".
+- **Game Controls**: Players can restart the game by pressing "R" and exit the game by pressing "Esc".

-* **Enemy System**: Zombies spawn in waves and continuously chase (Basic 2D transformations) and attack the player (Random/coded action).
+- **Enemy System**: Zombies spawn in waves and continuously chase (Basic 2D transformations) and attack the player (Random/coded action).

-* **Manual Wave Spawn**: Players can manually trigger zombie waves by pressing "G".
+- **Manual Wave Spawn**: Players can manually trigger zombie waves by pressing "G".

-* **Experience System**: Players gain experience from killing zombies, which are displayed with an experience bar.
+- **Experience System**: Players gain experience from killing zombies, which are displayed with an experience bar.

-* **Health System**: When the player is attacked, they will lose a certain amount of health.
+- **Health System**: When the player is attacked, they will lose a certain amount of health.
 If their health reaches zero, they will be eliminated.
-This is displayed with an health bar.
+This is displayed with a health bar.

-* **Game Progression**: Players can continue playing until they want to end or are eliminated.
+- **Game Progression**: Players can continue playing until they want to end or are eliminated.

-* **Game Over State**: Upon player death, a "Game Over" screen appears and all entities in the game freeze.
-This uses linear interpolation, implemented in the vignette.fs.glsl file
+- **Game Over State**: Upon player death, a "Game Over" screen appears and all entities in the game freeze.

-* **Visual Assets**: Both players and zombies feature unique textures and animations.
+- **Visual Assets**: Both players and zombies feature unique textures and animations.

-* **Hit Effects**: Both players and zombies have special effects when taking damage.
+- **Hit Effects**: Both players and zombies have special effects when taking damage.

-* **Audio Features**: The game includes background music and sound effects for player movement, player attacks, player damage, and enemy damage.
+- **Audio Features**: The game includes background music and sound effects for player movement, player attacks, player damage, and enemy damage.
 Background music will switch between 2 soundtracks when player is in combat and out of combat.

-* **User Interface**: The UI displays player health, experience points, inventory, and a pause button.
+- **User Interface**: The UI displays player health, experience points, inventory, and a pause button.

-* **Console Counter**: The counter counts the number of alive zombies left in the game and the number of zombies you killed in this round and prints it on console.
+- **Console Counter**: The counter counts the number of alive zombies left in the game and the number of zombies you killed in this round and prints it on console.

 **Required [3] Rendering: Key-frame/state interpolation**